Ranjan Dutt: Personal life

 Dutt married Claude Marie De Cavey from Belgium.
 Their daughter is Ayesha Dutt, who is married to Jackie Shroff, and his grandson is Tiger Shroff.

 Awards and decorations

-Dutt had served North Africa and the Middle-East for long enough to wear the Africa Star.
+Dutt had served North Africa and the Middle-East long enough to wear the Africa Star.
 Later, he qualified for the Air Crew Europe Star.
-On 26 January 1950 he was awarded the first Vir Chakra.
+On 26 January 1950 he was awarded the Vir Chakra.

 Death

-He died on 13 August 2009 in Chennai.
+Dutt died on 13 August 2009 in Chennai.